 Super Fruity Milkshake Lollies:

-Are you fed up with the cold weather and snow keep coming back?
+Secondly, milkshake lollies.
+So are you fed up with the cold weather and snow keep coming back?
 I know I am.
-Today I have been thinking of Spring and warmer weather.
+So today I have been thinking of Spring and warmer weather.
 Also getting the garden ready for Summer.
 Today I have a recipe perfect for eating the garden this Summer!
 Super Fruity Milkshake Lollies anyone?
 Fed; Super Fruity Milkshake Lollies Too Keep You Cool.

 How To Make Ginger Ice Cream: Afternoon Tea Recipe: